-This method can reveal differences between objects, even with the same regression coefficients.
-Known as the Fixed Effect regression model, the fixed effect implies that each object has a constant value across different time periods.
-Similarly, the regression coefficients remain unchanged over time (time invariant).
-The advantages of this method include the ability to differentiate between individual effects and time effects and the lack of assumption that error components are uncorrelated with independent variables, which may be difficult to satisfy.
-The disadvantage of this method is that it may not fit real-world conditions.
-The condition of each object is different, and even an object at one point in time may be very different from that object at another time.
+This method can reveal differences between objects, even with identical regression coefficients.
+The Fixed Effect regression model implies that each object has a constant value across different time periods.
+Similarly, the regression coefficients remain unchanged over time (time-invariant).
+The advantages of this method include the ability to differentiate between individual and time effects and the lack of assumption that error components are uncorrelated with independent variables, which may be difficult to satisfy.
+The disadvantage of this method is that it may not fit the real-world conditions.
+The condition of each object is different, and even an object at one point in time may be very different from that at another time.
 The model equation can be formulated as follows:

-Ln Yit = Ln $\alpha i + \beta j$ Ln Xitj + $\Sigma ni=2$ $\alpha iDi + \epsilon it$ εit : Error component for individual i at time t α : Intercept βj : Parameter for independent variable j c) Random Effect Model (Random Effect)
+Ln Yit = Ln $\alpha i + \beta i$ Ln Xit $i + \Sigma ni = 2 \alpha iDi + \epsilon it$